percona/everest-doc/docs/migration_guide.md

 1. Create a new Kubernetes cluster.
 2. [Provision](use/db_provision.md) the cluster using everestctl.
-3. Migrate backup storages from PMM to PerconaEverest.
+3. Migrate backup storages from PMM to Percona Everest.

     To transfer backup storage from PMM to Percona Everest, follow these steps: